stygian-phrygian/hypatia/README.md

 ### Terminology:
 A sample is an audio recording.

+A Part holds the playback state of a sample.
-A Part represents a sample and an associated group of parameters relevant for sample playback.
+That is, a part is a sample and an associated group of parameters relevant for sample playback.
-One can think of a Part like a track within a DAW (in a sense), but a track with only one sample dedicated to it.
-The parameters of the Part (sample amplitude, filter, distortion) are all realtime editable.
+One can think of a Part like a track within a DAW (in a sense) The parameters of the Part (sample amplitude, filter, distortion, etc.) are all realtime editable.

-An FXSend represents a group of parameters relevant for further effects processing (after a Part produces audio).
+An FXSend represents a group of parameters relevant for further effects processing After a Part produces audio, the audio can be mixed into an FXSend.
-It's basically an effects buss (common to most analog mixers).
+Basically, it's an effects buss (common to most analog mixers).
-Multiple Parts can route their audio output simultaneously to one FXSend.
+Multiple Parts can mix their audio output simultaneously to one FXSend.
-A Part can only route to one FXSend at a time.
+A Part can only mix with one FXSend at a time.

 The Master receives the audio output of all the Parts and FXSends.

 ###  Application Signal Flow
-Parts -> Master -> speakers
+Parts -> Master
 *or*
-Parts -> FXSend -> Master -> speakers
+Parts -> FXSend -> Master
+*or*
+Audio Input -> Master
+*or*
+Audio Input -> FXSend -> Master

 The FXSend effects chain is:
     3-band EQ -> chorus -> delay -> ringmod -> reverb -> bitcrusher -> compressor -> gain